-My academic position is as Head of English Faculty and Associate Professor in English at New College of the Humanities in London, where I was a founder member of Faculty, and have led the writing of its BA English degree.
+My academic position is as Head of English Faculty and Associate Professor in English at New College of the Humanities in London, where I was the founder Head of Faculty, and have led the writing of its BA English degree.
 I am a Senior Fellow of the Higher Education Academy.

 I taught English at the Universities of Cambridge, Oxford, and Greenwich, before starting in my current position in London in 2012.

-My book The Art of Comparison: How Novels and Critics Compare (London: Legenda, 2011) draws conclusions about comparative literature and comparison per se by comparing how three major novels (Daniel Deronda, Anna Karenina, and Women in Love) invite comparisons between their two main plots.
+The book based on my PhD, The Art of Comparison: How Novels and Critics Compare (London: Legenda, 2011), draws conclusions about comparative literature and comparison per se by comparing how three major novels (Daniel Deronda, Anna Karenina, and Women in Love) invite comparisons between their two main plots.

 My main area of interest is the novel 1870 to 1930, and my specialist authors are D.H.
 Lawrence (I am Vice-President of the D.H.
-Lawrence Society and organiser of the 2017 14th International D.H.
+Lawrence Society, was Executive Director of the 2017 14th International D.H.
 Lawrence Conference in London, and have co-edited The Edinburgh Companion to D.H.
-Lawrence and the Arts with Susan Reid) – and George Eliot (I have co-edited a book on The Reception of George Eliot in Europe with Elinor Shaffer, published by Bloomsbury in 2016).
+Lawrence and the Arts with Susan Reid) – and George Eliot (I co-edited a book on The Reception of George Eliot in Europe with Elinor Shaffer).

 I also have interests in modern British fiction, twentieth century drama, torture in literature, veganism and literature, narratology, and Anglophone Nigerian and Caribbean literature (I visited Nigeria and Trinidad, and interviewed Derek Walcott).
-I know Russian, Spanish, French, and maternal German.
+I have maternal German, and decent Russian, French and Spanish.